scylladb/scylladb/docs/operating-scylla/procedures/tips/benchmark-tips.rst

 Prepared statements provide better performance because: parsing is done once, token/shard aware routing and less data is sent.
 Apart from performance improvements, prepared statements also increase security because it prevents CQL injection.
-Read more about `Stop Wasting Scylla’s CPU Time by Not Being Prepared <https://www.scylladb.com/2017/12/13/prepared-statements-scylla/>`_.
+Read more about `Stop Wasting ScyllaDB’s CPU Time by Not Being Prepared <https://www.scylladb.com/2017/12/13/prepared-statements-scylla/>`_.

 Use Paged Queries
 =================

 It is best to run queries that return a small number of rows.
 However, if a query can return many rows, then the unpaged query can lead to a huge memory bubble.
-This will eventually cause Scylla to kill the query.
+This will eventually cause ScyllaDB to kill the query.
 With a paged query, the execution collects a page's worth of data and new pages are retrieved on demand, leading to smaller memory bubbles.
 Read about `More Efficient Query Paging <https://www.scylladb.com/2018/07/13/efficient-query-paging/>`_.